 “Intersectionality is key to understanding and tackling inequality in all its complexities.
 For us as funders, that means we need to listen, learn, improve, accept to fail – and do it better.”

 With the program having ended, an e-booklet was created to explore “The Transformative Power of Intersectionality”.
 In several interviews and contributions, it offers insights into the intersectional practices of partners and the reflections, insights and demands that emerged from the program.
 With this publication, the Robert Bosch Stiftung wants to increase visibility for successful intersectional approaches in social change work and contribute to the widespread application of intersectionality in practice.

-The e-booklet is available for download.
 In 10 chapters, it addresses intersectionality in different contexts:

 Intersectionality describes the interplay of different forms of discrimination which produces distinct experiences of inequality.
 In addition to gender and race, other relevant characteristics include class, disability, religion, sexual orientation, age and nationality, among others.
 Through the concept of intersectionality, the role, function and impact of power structures become evident, making visible the concrete effects that privilege and discrimination have on different groups and individuals.
 An intersectional perspective can be used to draw attention to existing systems of oppression in society and to challenge, break through and change them.

 The term "intersectionality" (from the English word "intersection") was coined by Black feminist scholar Kimberlé Crenshaw to describe the particular experiences of discrimination faced by African American women who are marginalized because of both their race and their gender.
 The word was first used then, but the concept was already circulating in Black feminist spaces before Crenshaw's essay.
 One of the most notable examples is the work of the Combahee River Collective.